Skip to main content

 Updated over a month ago

 Tasks are the building blocks of your projects.
-With OnRamp’s Subtask and Workflow Builder, you can break tasks into clear step-by-step instructions, add logic for different paths, and create a consistent process for your team and customers.
+With OnRamp’s Subtask and Task Builder, you can break tasks into clear step-by-step instructions, add logic for different paths, and create a consistent process for your team and customers.

 When to Use This